dml-cth/deep-machine-learning/instructions/02_setting_up_azure.md

   This will create a folder in your home directory called `deep-machine-learning` (you can check the contents of your current directory with the command `ls`).

+  - **Note**: This command must be run from your `home` directory (which is the one you start on after connecting to the instance).

 - Now run the command:

   ```
   deep-machine-learning/instructions/configure_azure_cloud_machine.sh
   ```

   When prompted whether to proceed, simply press enter.
 This will install all the required software for the course, and will create a conda environment for you.
-It may take a few minutes.
+It may take a few minutes, specially the part where conda is installing pip dependencies.

   - **Note**: If you just created your instance, you might run into the error `Unable to acquire dpkg frontend lock`.
 If that's the case, just wait a few minutes and try the same command again, the instance is still updating some packages in the background.

+  - **Note** 2: Another possible error states that `dpkg was interrupted`.
+If you run into that, execute the command

+    ```
+    sudo dpkg --configure -a
+    ```

+    and re-run the previous command.

 - Once everything is installed, disconnect from the instance with the command